-A new Analytical Command Centre has been created at the Trust’s Royal Lancaster Infirmary site that is helping staff to improve patient management, care and experience.
+A real-time analytics solution which was created in December 2018 at the Trust’s Royal Lancaster Infirmary site is helping staff to improve patient management, care and experience.

-The command centre has been designed to work in a similar way to airport Air Traffic Control and displays live information about patients throughout their hospital stay, from incoming patients travelling via ambulance to patients waiting for discharge home.
+The Analytic Command Centre was designed to work in a similar way to airport air traffic control and displays live information about patients throughout their hospital stay, from incoming patients travelling via ambulance to patients waiting for discharge home.

-University Hospitals of Morecambe Bay NHS Foundation Trust (UHMBT) holds patient flow meetings every two hours and the new Analytic Command Centre will help teams to better analyse the emergency care setting and patient flow in and out of the hospital.
+University Hospitals of Morecambe Bay NHS Foundation Trust (UHMBT) holds patient flow meetings every two hours in the Analytic Command Centre which helps teams to better analyse the emergency care setting and patient flow in and out of the hospital.

 The new screens show live information including: